YannDubs/website_old/_glossary/RL.md

 ```

-:wrench: <span class='practice'> Practical </span> : Faster convergence is often achieved by doing a couple policy evaluation sweeps (instead of a single one in the value iteration case) between each policy improvement.
+:wrench: <span class='practice'> Practical </span> : Faster convergence is often achieved by doing a couple of policy evaluation sweeps (instead of a single one in the value iteration case) between each policy improvement.
 The entire class of truncated policy iteration converges.
 Truncated policy iteration can be schematically seen as using the modified generalized policy iteration diagram:

 <div class="mediumWrap" markdown="1">
 ![Value Iteration](/img/blog/value_iteration.png)
 </div>

 As seen above, truncated policy iteration uses only approximate value functions.
-This often increases the number of required policy evaluation and iteration steps, but greatly decreases the number of steps per policy iteration making the overall algorithm usually quicker.
+This usually increases the number of required policy evaluation and iteration steps, but greatly decreases the number of steps per policy iteration making the overall algorithm usually quicker.
+Assuming a deterministic policy and reward signal, each iteration for the value iteration takes $O(\vert \mathcal{S} \vert^2 \vert \mathcal{A} \vert)$ which is less than exact (solving the linear system) policy iteration $O(\vert \mathcal{S} \vert^2 (\vert \mathcal{S} \vert + \vert \mathcal{A} \vert))$.

 #### Asynchronous Dynamic Programming